All Episodes

 Am I correct?

-I mean, uh that's close to Edward saying that the war on terror is just a bumper sticker.
+I mean, that's close to Edward saying that the war on terror is just a bumper sticker.

-Yeah, it's like uh Saudi Arabia.
+Yeah, it's like Saudi Arabia.

 What did we ever do to Saudi Arabia previous to 9-11?

-That's the source of their training and uh and uh anger and is Afghanistan, and the only reason he said that was because they're hell bent on getting us out of Iraq and they they think they can cover themselves in national security, the Democrats do by saying, we need to be in Afghanistan.
+And the only reason he said that was because they're held down on getting us out of Iraq and they think they can cover themselves on national security.

 That's where the real problems are.

-So the real problems are in the United States.
+The real problems are in the United States.

-But the Democrats and liberals on their websites are already saying the whole thing's trumped up and fake, it was uh manufactured, there wasn't anything to it.
+But the Democrats and liberals on their websites are already saying the whole thing's trumped up and fake.

-So now all the terrorism's Bush's fault, because he he actually waved war on them instead of uh sending a couple of missiles and taking out a tent and a donkey in the butt and tell you if you get ready because it's gonna be that way for 10 or 15 years.
+So now all the terrorism is Bush's fault because he actually waged war on them instead of sending a couple of stab missiles and taking out a tent and a donkey in the pet.

 That's the way this is setting up.